Easier, Better Writing: Harnessing Inspiration and Motivation

 Motivation may well naturally follow on from being inspired – but if not, here’s an extremely easy two-step plan to follow:

-Step #1: Open up your writing notebook or Scrivener project or Word document (etc).
+Step #1: Open up your Google doc / Scrivener project / writing notebook (etc).

 Step #2: Spend a couple of minutes jotting down a brief plan for whatever you’re about to write.

 More often than not, you’ll find that your initial resistance to writing vanishes almost instantly.
-It’s a bit like exercise (for me, at least!) – once you’re over the initial hurdle of getting started, it’s easy to keep going.
+It’s a bit like exercise: once you’re over the initial hurdle of getting started, it’s easy to keep going.